Mickey Hargitay: Personal life

-Hargitay married Ellen Siano on April 14th, 1968.
-Hargitay and Siano remained married until his death.
+Hargitay married Ellen Siano on April 14, 1968.
+They remained married until his death.

 Death

 On September 14, 2006, Hargitay died in Los Angeles, California, aged 80, from multiple myeloma.
-In Hargitay's obituary, the Los Angeles Times quoted bodybuilding historian Gene Mozee as stating the following: "Walter Winchell once said that what [President] Eisenhower did for golf, Mickey Hargitay did for bodybuilding, because he brought it to the forefront...
+In Hargitay's obituary, the Los Angeles Times quoted bodybuilding historian Gene Mozee as stating: "Walter Winchell once said that what [President] Eisenhower did for golf, Mickey Hargitay did for bodybuilding, because he brought it to the forefront...
 Back in those days, bodybuilding was thought of as a freakish, unusual activity that wasn't popular with the general public...
 At that time, athletic coaches discouraged lifting weights, thinking you'd become musclebound.
 And along came Mickey Hargitay, a great all-around athlete".

 In popular culture

 Hargitay was portrayed by Arnold Schwarzenegger in the 1980 television film The Jayne Mansfield Story.